cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 ## Review new policy settings for Group Policy

 As with any new version of Office, there are new Administrative Template files (ADMX/ADML) for Group Policy.
-All policy settings for Microsoft 365 Apps are located in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0 and HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0.
+All policy settings for Microsoft 365 Apps are located in:

+- `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0`
+- `HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0`

 You can [download the Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030) for Group Policy for Microsoft 365 Apps from the Microsoft Download Center for free.
 The download includes an Excel file that lists all the policy settings for Microsoft 365 Apps.

-> [!NOTE]
+> [!Note]
 > The Administrative Template files (ADMX/ADML) for Microsoft 365 Apps share the same download as Office 2019 and Office 2016.
-This is because Microsoft 365 Apps, Office 2019 and Office 2016 use the same product version number, 16.0.
+This is because Microsoft 365 Apps, Office 2019, and Office 2016 use the same product version number, 16.0.

 If you have Microsoft 365 Apps for enterprise, you can also use Cloud Policy to apply most user-based policy settings.
 For more information, see [Overview of Cloud Policy service for Microsoft 365](../admin-center/overview-cloud-policy.md).